AI that works. Coming June 5, Asana redefines work management—again.Get early access

 Summary

 Visual project management allows you to see your project tasks and workload displayed in a visual format.
 When you can see your work, it’s easier to streamline efforts across your team, stay on track, and avoid potential bottlenecks.
-Often, this is done as a project timeline, calendar, or Kanban boards.
-Learn more about the most common visual project management tools, and how to use each (with examples).
+Often, this is done as a project timeline, calendar, or Kanban board.
+Learn more about the most common visual project management tools and how to use each (with examples).

-The way we each process information is varied, but we all have one thing in common—visualizing work, in some format, is essential.
+The way we each process information is varied, but we all have one thing in common—visualizing work in some format is essential.
 Visual project management is a way to manage projects that blends more traditional task management techniques, reporting tools, and communications with a visual representation of your work.

 What is visual project management?